JanMP/twind-repo/README.md

   meteor npm install
 ```

-then you can start the app with eiter
+then you can start the app with either

 ```
   meteor run